Lesson Offerings for Spring 2020

 We begin by examining colors used in late medieval France and learn how ingredients were procured, dyes made, and the application for fiber and fabric.
 For the early Renaissance artists, understanding how to preserve color and create pigment powders was an essential skill.

-There is something about creating dyes within the walls of a 14th-century building.
+There is something about creating dyes within the walls of a 17th-century building.
 You cannot help but be inspired by the colors and the possibilities for future projects.
-Rather than be overwhelmed by color theory, we will use the palette of Burgundian masters in new innovative ways.
-By the end of your stay, you will create samples on European cotton paper, local wool fiber, and dye vintage linen fabric squares.
+Rather than be overwhelmed by color theory, we will use the palette of Burgundian masters in a new innovative way.
+By the end of your stay, you will create color samples on paper, fiber, and vintage fabric and trims.